NAGA Review 2023

 Social trading allows investors to interact and share ideas with community members.
 Traders can also copy and execute the strategies of other users.
 This method of trading is useful for new starters who want to learn techniques and pick up tips from seasoned investors.

 A social trader can choose to subscribe to another trader’s channel where their positions and strategies can be viewed.
-Users then have the option to automatically copy their Bitcoin trades, for example.
+Users then have the option to automatically copy their trades 24/7.

 - Messenger for sharing analysis